 - The man conflicting land uses relevant for the case that is about restoration are: mining area, nature 2000 areas, landscape protection area, geosite.
-It is a conflict between closed mining area private-owned and a future public use

-All the competent authorities are involved
+It is a conflict between closed mining area private-owned and a future public use - All the competent authorities are involved

-Table 6 : Identification and characterisation of case aspects relevant for peer learning and good practice learning
+Table 6: Identification and characterisation of case aspects relevant for peer learning and good practice learning

-6.1 Key success factors What were the internal case factors that contributed its success (e.g. action institutions or decisions made during the life-time/process of the case; legislation or policy strategy, organisational: new institution created or altern process etc.) and describe WHY they are considered as success factors. decision making process in relation to mining and land use plan modification 6.2 Problems Describe some short-comings, problems overcome or not-overcome during the case's life- encountered time (i.e. In after-thought how would you have addressed the problem in hindsight, ex-post optimisation) problem in relation to private ownership of closed mining area 6.3 framework Describe the external factors that facilitated the development of the case (aspects that conditions/contextual influence the development of the case in a negative or positive way; e.g. a positive factors setting, a legislative instrument, changing economic development/commodity pr regional financing instrument for development of studies in relation of quarries re (50.000,00€ of regional contribution for the mineral route development) 6.4 Impacts achieved State in how far the case managed to reach its goal and achieve its anticipated its intended beneficiaries/stakeholders.
+6.1 Key success factors What were the internal case factors that contributed its success (e.g. actions taken by the institutions or decisions made during the life-time/process of the case; policy related legislation or policy strategy, organisational: new institution created or altered institutional process etc.) and describe WHY they are considered as success factors. decision making process in relation to mining and land use plan modification 6.2 Problems encountered Describe some short-comings, problems overcome or not-overcome during the case's lifetime (i.e. In after-thought how would you have addressed the problem in hindsight, ex-post optimisation) problem in relation to private ownership of closed mining area 6.3 framework conditions/contextual factors Describe the external factors that facilitated the development of the case (aspects tha 6.4 Impacts achieved State in how far the case managed to reach its goal and achieve its anticipated impact on its intended beneficiaries/stakeholders.
 Potentially describe on which parts it could still improve.
 We hope to achieve the final gol at the end of 2018